Variance reduction combining pre-experiment and in-experiment data: Method

 As a generalization of our method, one might consider incorporating in-experiment data using nonlinear models instead of the linear models we use, or constructing a single prediction model using both pre-experiment and in-experiment data together as inputs.
-Both generalizations are valid, and all previous theoretical results can be applied.
-However, as we argued earlier, the assumption required for CUPED is weaker than that for CUPAC since we only need to test for mean equivalence.
-Therefore, we use a two-step procedure with a nonlinear first step and a linear second step.
-Furthermore, by conducting the procedure in two steps, we do not alter the prediction model used in CUPAC.
-This allows us to directly compare our method with CUPAC and observe the improvement in variance reduction, providing a clear advantage in enhancing the sensitivity of online controlled experiments.
+Both generalizations are valid.
+However, the two-step procedure has two important advantages.
+First, the linear second stage only requires mean equivalence of the selected covariates, whereas a flexible nonlinear second stage would generally require a stronger invariance condition.
+Second, by keeping the first stage identical to CUPAC, we can isolate the incremental gains from incorporating in-experiment covariates and preserve compatibility with existing experimentation pipelines.